Searching...

 Personal Facts, Age, Height and Biography of G. Ledyard Stebbins

-George Ledyard Stebbins Jr., born on January 6, 1906, was a prominent American botanist and geneticist, celebrated for his significant contributions to evolutionary biology throughout the twentieth century.
-He earned his Ph.D. in botany from Harvard University in 1931, which laid the foundation for a remarkable career dedicated to understanding plant evolution.
+George Ledyard Stebbins Jr., born on January 6, 1906, was a prominent American botanist and geneticist whose contributions significantly shaped the field of evolutionary biology in the twentieth century.
+He earned his Ph.D. in botany from Harvard University in 1931, marking the beginning of a distinguished academic career that would influence generations of scientists.